Malfurious/TigerVNC-Manager/README.md

 To Initiate a Connection you can use 1 of 3 methods depending on the scenario.
 1. New Connection: Simply fill in the IP and Port as [IP]:[Port], then click the Connect button that is in the "New Connections" box.
 Filling in the Hostname is only necessary if you decide to save the connection, which it will use as the Name for the profile.

-2.Saved Connections(Method 1): Once a connection is saved, selecting it will populate the adjacent Hostname & IP fields, as well as it's saved options under the options tab.
+2. Saved Connections(Method 1): Once a connection is saved, selecting it will populate the adjacent Hostname & IP fields, as well as it's saved options under the options tab.
 Once loaded, clicking the Connect button at the bottom of the "Saved Connections" box will initiate the connection.

-3.Saved Connections(Method 2): The quicker way to connect!
+3. Saved Connections(Method 2): The quicker way to connect!
 Simply double click on the desired Profile name, and it will initiate the connection.